 Note: Sometimes the router and modem are contained within the same device provided by your Internet provider.
 You may only need to unplug one device.

-Ensure No Networks With Same SSID
+Ensure No Networks with Same SSID

 I have seen problems with multiple SSIDs (network names) a few times for people who install Wi-Fi extenders in their home.
 Sometimes Wi-Fi extenders are setup to use the same SSID (network name) as they do for the main Wi-Fi network.
 That’s why I always recommend using a different SSID for your extended network.
 It avoids confusion about which network device you’re connecting to.
 Then you can clearly see if you are connecting to Wi-Fi router or extender that is closest to the Fire TV.